 - Riot Fest participates in and donates to the community’s annual bike drive that promotes health and positive actions in the community.
 Also donated supplies to and participated in the Bike the Boulevard event last summer.

 Community Youth + Sports Highlights

 - Partnered with the Chicago Fire FC to bring their “Soccer in the Community” program to local youth free of charge to Douglass Park + North Lawndale residents.

-- Riot Fest Foundation supplied grants to America SCORES Chicago, which helped fund their after school programming at local schools called Literacy in Action, a free after school initiative that integrates soccer, poetry, and public service education.
+- Supplied grants to America SCORES Chicago, which helped fund their after school programming at local schools called Literacy in Action, a free after school initiative that integrates soccer, poetry, and public service education.

 - Partnership with North Lawndale Eagles football team to help support their annual football banquet and sports team.
 The North Lawndale Eagles football team provides at-risk youth with a safe outlet for physical fitness and team-building skills.